otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 ## Before We Start

-Open your repository in **Visual Studio Code**.
-Switch to the **Week 04** branch using the following command:
+Open your repository in Visual Studio Code.
+Switch to the Week 04 branch using the following command:

 ```bash
 git switch week-04-content-negotiation-relationships-n-layer-architecture
 ```

-> **Note:** There are a lot of code examples.
+> Note: There are a lot of code examples.
 These code examples do not include code from the previous exercises.
 Typing the code examples rather than copying and pasting is strongly recommended.
 It will help you remember the code better.
 Also, read the comments in the code examples.
 It will help you understand where to type the code.

 ---